 - Bread flour (100%): I use King Arthur bread flour, which is 12.7% protein–a whole point higher than other US brands

-- Skim milk powder or nonfat dry milk powder (6%): Skim milk powder and nonfat dry milk are different.
-Skim milk powder has 34% in protein while nonfat dry milk powder has 18%.
+- Skim milk powder or nonfat dry milk powder (6%): Skim and nonfat dry milk differ.
+Skim milk powder has 34% protein, while nonfat dry milk powder has 18%.
 In Japan, shokupan is made with skim milk powder.
-Here in the US, you can only find nonfat dry milk powder and I’ve been using Bob’s Red Mill’s to make shokupan.
+Here in the US, you can only find nonfat dry milk powder, and I’ve been using Bob’s Red Mill’s to make shokupan.